18F/identity-idp/docs/mobile.md

 ### iPhone / Safari

-These instructions work only if your development comptuer is an Apple product.
+These instructions work only if your development computer is an Apple product.
 You will need a USB cable with the appropriate "lightning" connector to plug into an iPhone.

 1. On your development Apple machine, open the Safari web browser.
 Go to menu items **Safari → Preferences → Advanced** and check **Show Develop menu in menu bar**.
 A screenshot: